Ruth Williams

 Following her baseball career, Williams married Leonard Heverly and continued her work in Ambler.
-The couple adopted two sons, Richard and Mike, but tragedy struck in 1980 when her husband died in an unfortunate traffic collision caused by a drunk driver.
+The couple adopted two sons, Richard and Mike, but tragedy struck in 1980 when her husband died in an traffic collision caused by a drunk driver.
 She retired after the accident.

 Williams later attended the AAGPBL Players Association reunions.
 The association was largely responsible for the opening of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.

 In 1995 Ruth Williams Heverly suffered a heart attack, which slowed her life down considerably for the next ten years.
 She died at her home in Ambler, Pennsylvania, just two days short of her 79th birthday.